 Assembla has been around over 10 years helping software development teams launch projects.
 We have a lot of knowledge in the area of the agile methodology not only because we use it ourselves but we also speak to dozens of teams trying to streamline their workflows, removing inefficiencies that causes project delays.

-If you would like to ask us questions specific to your use case, please contact us and we’re happy to help you tackle your project workflow challenges.
+If you would like to ask us questions specific to your use case, please contact us.
+We’re happy to help you tackle your challenges and improve your continuous integration, delivery and deployment workflow.